Remarks on multisymplectic reduction: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Profs Juan Pablo Ortega for his valuable comments and suggestions on redution theory, to Prof. L.A.
-Ibort for the fruitful discussions on the construction of the multimoment um map, and to Prof. Roberto Rubio for the information about higher-Dirac structures and their role in this problem of reduction.
-We acknowledge the financial support of {\sl Ministerio de Ciencia e Innovaci\'on} (Spain), projects MTM2014--54855--P and MTM2015-69124--REDT.
+We are grateful to Profs Juan Pablo Ortega for his valuable comments and suggestions on redution theory, to Prof. L. Alberto Ibort for the fruitful discussions on the construction of the multimoment um map, and to Prof. Roberto Rubio for the information about higher-Dirac structures and their role in this problem of reduction.
+We thank Prof. Casey Blacker for his comments that have allowed us to correct an error in the definition of the bracket of Hamiltonian forms.
+We acknowledge the financial support of {\sl Ministerio de Ciencia e Innovaci\'on} (Spain), projects MTM2014--54855--P and MTM2015-69124--REDT. and of {\sl Generalitat de Catalunya}, project 2017-SGR932.
 We thank Mr. Jeff Palmer for his assistance in preparing the English version of the manuscript.

 \end{small}